antarctica/ops-data-store/README.md

 The file system enforces permissions via owner/group and ACL mechanisms (as used by the [Web Server](#web-server)) component.

+Each operating [Environment](#infrastructure) uses a separate file store.
+I.e. there is no single common/global instance, despite being available from the same mount point in all environments (for consistency).

 ### QGIS

 [QGIS](https://qgis.org) is the QGIS client end-users will use for editing and visualising geospatial data, and acts as